-The map below gives an overview of the projected network design for the International core of our network for 2014, showing all locations where International links terminate.
+The map below gives an overview of the projected network design for the International core of our network, showing all locations where International links terminate.

 The provided round trip delay times (RTDT) are measured according to the industry standard IEEE 802.1ag with ITU-T recommendation Y.1731 (ETH-DM / Frame delay measurement & ETH-LM / Frame loss measurement) on a per-hop basis between the cities and do not include in-city links.
 End-to-End Customer-to-Customer measurements would also include delay incured by customer equipment, access lines, in-city links, load on customer links, load on backbone links and queueing delays.